 You could take this opportunity to plan a trip, take up a new hobby you can do together, and remind each other what makes you laugh.
+Think back to the moments when you hear her say "I love my fiance" or when you fall deeply in love with her.
+Reignite the spark.
 This is a time for you to express love to your partner and to tell your partner what they mean to you.
 If you hear the same from your partner, you will be reminded of the things about your partner that make you happy to be together in your relationship.

 "Mark got the job done.
 He helped my partner and me simultaneously approach the task of removing barriers to our communication by first understanding each of our unique perspectives, Then immediately providing insight and tasks to help us develop new skills to avoid obstacles.
 I feel that I got an incredible return on my investment that will last the rest of my life with my partner.
 My new skills are already proving useful in business dealings and friendships as well!
 Highly recommend!"

 "Cindy has been a breath of fresh air when we most needed it as a couple.
 Her compassionate and clear communication and understanding have made us both feel heard.
 The way she bridges our lack of communication has helped us the trust and a deeper connection with each other.
 Her tools are useful and easy to understand and implement."